 In your e-mail, let me know the questions for which you would emphatically like to turn that “No” into a “Yes.”
 When we’ve had the chance to explain the innovative approaches we’re using to deal with these issues, one-hundred percent (100%) of the law firms have said these ideas are worth exploring further.
 Since when have you heard of 100% consensus among law firms — on anything?

-My three friends and I can’t even get 100% consensus on where to watch the Final Four games.
+My three friends and I can’t even get 100% consensus on where to watch the Final Four basketball games.